microshift-io/microshift-documentation/content/docs/deployment-modes/microshift-containerized.md

 ---
-modified: "2021-11-03T16:09:44.115+01:00"
-title: Containerized
+title: MicroShift Containerized
 tags:
   - container
   - docker
   - podman
-layout: page
-toc: true
+draft: false
+weight: 4
+summary: Deploy MicroShift from a Linux container and run as a systemd service.
+modified: "2021-11-03T16:17:05.222+01:00"
 ---

+MicroShift can be run from a Linux container with the host CRI-O service and managed with a systemd service.

 ## Pre-requisites

+- CRI-O service must be running on the host
-Before running MicroShift as a systemd service, ensure to update the host `crio-bridge.conf` as
+- Before running MicroShift as a systemd service, ensure to update the host `crio-bridge.conf` as

 ```bash
 {